stianeikeland/bloggr-clj/posts/2014-04-07-new-blog-engine.md

 that had the resources to send me (or my collegues).
 This year I was really lucky and won a NDC-ticket, looking forward to that :)
 Euroclojure is pretty cheap, and in Poland as well, so heavily considering it.
-Would be awesome to hear a talk from Hickey and Nolan live, and the propolsals inbox from other speakers is looking promising!
+Would be awesome to hear a talk from Hickey and Nolen live, and the propolsals inbox from other speakers is looking promising!
 Also looking at Strangeloop, that would be totally awesome, but flight to a US-conference is pretty expensive.